Geometric allocation approach to accelerating directed worm algorithm: Results

 The integrated autocorrelation time, the variance, and the asymptotic variance of the energy estimator are shown in Fig.~\ref{fig:e-3D}.
-These quantities were calculated in the manner explained above in Sec.~\ref{mc}.
-In the Wolff algorithm, energy is simply calculated from spin configuration.
-In Fig.~\ref{fig:e-3D}, the present algorithm gives the shortest integrated autocorrelation time and the smallest asymptotic variance.
-Meanwhile, the variance of the estimator is almost the same for the three algorithms.
-It is interesting that the variance decays fast as the system size increases, which is sort of a self-averaging effect.
-The shorter correlation time of the present algorithm allowed us to calculate the larger system size.
+We calculated these quantities in the manner explained in Sec.~\ref{mc}.
+Using the Wolff algorithm, we calculated the total energy from the spin configuration.
+The present algorithm produces the shortest integrated autocorrelation time and the smallest asymptotic variance.
+The shorter correlation time in the present worm update allowed us to run simulations for the larger system size.

-By fitting data to a power-law form ($\propto L^z$), we estimate the dynamic critical exponents to be $z \approx 0.28$, $0.31$, and $0.27$ for $\tau_{{\rm int}, \hat{E}}$, $z \approx -2.75$ in common for $v_{\hat{E}}$, and $z \approx -2.44$, $-2.35$, and $-2.46$ for $v_{{\rm asymp}, \hat{E}}$, in the use of the Wolff, the classical worm, and the present worm algorithms, respectively.
-We expect three algorithms produce the same exponent asymptotically.
-Nevertheless, the present algorithm yields approximately 27 and 2.2 times as small asymptotic variance as the classical worm and the Wolff algorithm do, respectively, as shown in the inset of the bottom panel of Fig.~\ref{fig:e-3D}.
+Fitting a power law to data, we estimate the exponents of $\tau_{{\rm int}, \hat{E}}$ to be $0.28$, $0.31$, and $0.27$, and those of $v_{{\rm asymp}, \hat{E}}$ to be $-2.44$, $-2.35$, and $-2.46$ in the Wolff cluster (triangles), the classical worm (circles), and the present worm (squares) updates, respectively; we estimate the exponent of $v_{\hat{E}}$ to be $-2.75$ in all the updates.
+We expect the three algorithms to produce the same exponent asymptotically.
+Nevertheless, as shown in the inset of Fig.~\ref{fig:e-3D}\,(c), the asymptotic variance in the present worm update is approximately 27 and 2.2 times as small as in the classical worm and the Wolff cluster updates, respectively.